 What if I was not a psychology major?

 We prefer applicants to have been psychology majors or minors.
-However, as long as you have taken the prerequisite courses and done well on the Psychology GRE, a different major should not hold you back.
+However, as long as you have taken the prerequisite courses, a different major should not hold you back.

 What if I have not taken the prerequisite courses?